willstore69/AutoScriptVPN-aio-Xray/README.md

 ————————————————————

-# menu convert to clash config
+# menu convert to clash

 ***» convert user vmess ws to clash***